chairleague/hots-rules/README.md

 ### Team Timezones

 Teams select timezones to play at.
 By default, timezones for all teams are Central Time.
-Timezones are used for both recruiting players and matchmaking.

 - **Select Eeastern Time** if you want to play earlier in the night.
 (EST, INDIANA)
 - **Select Central Time** if you want to play in the middle of the night.
 - **Select Pacific Time** if you want to play later in the night.
 (PST, MST, ALASKA, HAWAII, ARIZONA)

-### Rescheduling

-Matches can be rescheduled between two teams.
-If a team will not be able to make the scheduled match time, they may submit a reschedule request to the other team.
-Reschedule requests can be found when viewing your match inside of your /account/team/matches page.
-Reschedule requests must be submitted before the proposed time.
-Reschedule requests do not need to be accepted by the other team, but it would be nice if the opposing team considered it.
-If no new time can be agreed upon, the original match time is the official start time.

 ## Divisions